-Using the shape shifting metamorphosis of caterpillars – from craving, crawling, earthbound creatures, to graceful winged beauties – it is a powerful story about life, love, and faith that organically expands and becomes more complex with each turning page.
+Using the shape shifting metamorphosis of caterpillars – from craving, crawling, earthbound creatures, to graceful winged beauties – it is a powerful story about life, love and faith that becomes more emotionally driven with each turning page.

 "The book is so pure," says Hollywood Writer/Dir., Tim Chey, "I read it in ONE sitting and absolutely LOVED IT!
 It's as fascinating as it is valuable.”

 "Finally an African American author has the insight to write about the emotional challenges and depth of young African American males!
 This book is brilliant!"

 Westley Blake, Middle School Teacher

 Bold, beautiful, perceptive and raw, this transcendent work, takes you on a journey through the subconscious of an insightful, seldom read about, African American boy, whose saving grace is talking to himself.
 The story will make you laugh, cry and question, “When the age of innocence is lost, how do you rebuild what remains?”

 Jesse is a hero for all times, ages and cultures.
 One who proves, “When there’s greatness inside you, who says you can’t fly.”